GeoscienceAustralia/BAL/_sources/docs/userguide/writing_documentation.rst.txt

 Cloning the documentation of |project_name| is easy; you only have to follow this procedure:

-.. note:: This documentation assumes that you have the whole |project_name| source
-          available under :file:`$HOME/dev/python/...`

 Clone your forked github |project_name| documentation by entering following command::